Constraining $A\to ZH$ with $H\to t\bar t$ in the Low-Mass Region: Introduction

 With the observation of the Brout-Englert-Higgs boson~\cite{Higgs:1964ia, Englert:1964et, Higgs:1964pj, Guralnik:1964eu} at the LHC~\cite{Aad:2012tfa, Chatrchyan:2012ufa}, the particle content of the Standard Model (SM) has been confirmed.
 While the measured properties of this $125$\,GeV scalar boson are consistent with SM predictions~\cite{Langford:2021osp, ATLAS:2021vrm}, the existence of additional Higgs bosons is not excluded, provided their contribution in electroweak symmetry breaking is subdominant and their mixing with the SM Higgs is small.
 In fact, numerous extensions of the SM Higgs sector have been proposed, including $SU(2)_L$ singlets~\cite{Silveira:1985rk, Pietroni:1992in, McDonald:1993ex}, doublets~\cite{Lee:1973iz, Fayet:1974pd, Fayet:1977yc, Haber:1984rc, Kim:1986ax, Peccei:1977hh, Turok:1990zg}, triplets~\cite{Ross:1975fq, Konetschny:1977bn, Cheng:1980qt, Lazarides:1980nt, Schechter:1980gr, Magg:1980ut, Mohapatra:1980yp, Gunion:1989ci, Rizzo:1990uu, Chardonnet:1993wd, Blank:1997qa}, and even higher representations.

 The search for new Higgs bosons is a primary goal of the LHC program.
-Of particular interest are the cascade decays of heavy Higgs states (see Refs.~\cite{ATLAS:2024itc,CMS:2024phk} for an overview), such as the decay of a pseudoscalar Higgs boson $A$ into a $Z$ boson and a new scalar $H$ ($A\to ZH$).\footnote{While we considered $A\to ZH$, one can also study $H\to AZ$ which can be distinguished from the former via spin correlations~\cite{Arco:2025ydq}.} Notably, this chain decay has been identified as a `smoking gun' signature for a strong first-order electroweak phase transition, which could explain the origin of the matter-antimatter asymmetry in the Universe~\cite{Dorsch:2014qja,Goncalves:2022wbp,Biekotter:2023eil}.
-Furthermore, owing to their clean experimental signatures, these processes provide powerful probes of extended Higgs sectors.
+Of particular interest are the cascade decays of heavy Higgs states (see Refs.~\cite{ATLAS:2024itc,CMS:2024phk} for an overview), such as the decay of a pseudoscalar Higgs boson $A$ into a $Z$ boson and a new scalar $H$ ($A\to ZH$).
+Notably, this chain decay has been identified as a `smoking gun' signature for a strong first-order electroweak phase transition, which could explain the origin of the matter-antimatter asymmetry in the Universe~\cite{Dorsch:2014qja, Goncalves:2022wbp, Biekotter:2023eil}.
+While we focus on the decay $A \to ZH$, a strong first-order electroweak phase transition can also be realized when the channel $H \to ZA$ is kinematically open, even though parameter scans often favor the former~\cite{Basler:2016obg, Dorsch:2017nza}.
+From a collider perspective, both decay chains lead to very similar final states when followed by $A,H \to t\bar t$.\footnote{The two processes can nevertheless be distinguished using spin correlations~\cite{Arco:2025ydq}.} Furthermore, owing to their clean experimental signatures, these processes provide powerful probes of extended Higgs sectors.
 In particular, the decay $H\to t\bar t$ yields distinctive multi-lepton final states with $b$-jets, and has been searched for above the top threshold by ATLAS~\cite{ATLAS:2023zkt} and CMS~\cite{CMS:2024yiy}.\footnote{ATLAS considers $m_H>350$\,GeV and CMS $m_H>330$\,GeV.
 Since CMS does not mention a $t\bar t$ threshold, it seems that they used the $\overline{\text{MS}}$ mass for the top quark, whereas for the decay width the on-shell mass would be more appropriate.
 We therefore show the ATLAS search region in our plots.}

 However, the low-mass region below the top threshold, where one of the top quarks is off-shell, remains essentially unexplored.
 In this Letter, we close this gap by investigating the process $pp\to A\to ZH$ with $H\to t\bar t$ (see Fig.~\ref{fig:Feynman}), focusing on the mass range where one top quark is on-shell while the other is virtual.
 For this, we recast the ATLAS and CMS analyses of SM $t\bar tZ$ production~\cite{ATLAS:2023eld, CMS:2024mke}, which provide powerful experimental handles for such signatures~\cite{Ashanujjaman:2025una}.